breezy-team/loggerhead/README.rst

 Overview
 --------

-Loggerhead is a web viewer for Bazaar branches.
+Loggerhead is a web viewer for Breezy.
 Its lets users do stuff like:

 * navigate through branch history
 * view the files in a given revision